NaomiWaterlow/Future_projections_AMR/README.md

 ### Future_burden_AMR
 Calculates future burden projections of AMR based on changing demography and varying incidence and resistance prevalence levels by age and gender.

-Requires data from ECDC TEsst to run - please apply for access.
+Requires data from ECDC TESSY to run - please apply for access.

 ## Scripts